stonedDiscord/vdai-link/README.md

 ESP-LINK: Wifi-Serial Bridge w/REST&MQTT
 ========================================

+**NB** This is a [fork of the original jeelabs/esplink project](https://github.com/jeelabs/esp-link).
+There were a number of problems with the RFC 2216 (com port options handling) code, and the original repository is no longer maintained.
+I am happy to accept bugfix pull requests.

 <img src="https://cloud.githubusercontent.com/assets/39480/19333951/73fcdcbe-90ad-11e6-8572-5e654377275a.png">

 The esp-link firmware connects a micro-controller to the internet using an ESP8266 Wifi module.